 Recognized School Reform Model Number of Charter Schools

 Core Knowledge (K-8) 49

-Expeditionary Learning Outward Bound (K-
+Expeditionary Learning Outward Bound (K-12) 4

-12) 4

 Montessori (PreK-6) 4

 Coalition of Essential Schools (K-12) 2

 Edison Project (K-12) 2

 Montessori (PreK-8) 2

 Direct Instruction (K-6) 1

 Paideia (K-12) 1

 Success for All (PreK-6) 1

 Other 27

 No School Reform Model Noted 60

 TOTAL 153

-(F)(2)(ii) Standards for charter school authorizing: Under the Charter Schools Act, a charter school may be authorized by an LEA, by the State Charter School Institute, or by the State as a result of a turnaround process.
-Each of these is discussed in turn.
+(F)(2)(ii) Standards for Charter School Authorizing

+Under the Charter Schools Act, a charter school may be authorized by an LEA, by the Colorado Charter School Institute (CSI) or by the State as a result of a turnaround process.
+Each of these is described in turn.

 Until recently, charter authorizing practices were left largely to local development efforts.
-However, in the last few years, several important efforts have been underway to improve the quality and ease of authorizing and overseeing charter schools.
-For example, in 2004, a partnership between CDE, the Colorado League of Charter Schools, LEA charter school liaisons, and the Charter School Institute resulted in a recommended common charter school application and rubric (see Exhibit VI.F(2)i-2).
-Improvements in authorizing practices have led to fewer appeals from the denial of charter applications.
-Colorado recently was one of six states selected by the National Governors Association to receive a grant to improve state support for quality authorizing practices.
+However, in the last few years, several important efforts have improved the quality and ease of authorizing and overseeing charter schools.
+For example, in 2004, a partnership between the CDE, the Colorado League of Charter Schools, LEA charter school liaison, and CSI resulted in a recommended common charter school application and rubric.
+Improvements in authorizing practices have led to fewer appeals to the State Board of Education from would-be charter schools from the denial of charter applications.
+Colorado recently was one of six states selected by the National Governors Association (NGA) to receive a grant to improve state support for quality authorizing practices and its work in that effort has been nationally recognized.

 Any person or entity may apply to open a charter school.
-The application itself must include a mission statement, goals and objectives with respect to student performance; evidence of adequate public support; a research-based educational program; the process by which the school will collect and analyze longitudinal student data; procedures for corrective action in the event student learning goals are not met; a proposed budget and other evidence that the plan for the school is financially sound; a description of proposed governance and operation; the relationship between the charter school and its employees; employment policies; a transportation plan; an enrollment policy; and a dispute resolution process (see Exhibit VI.F(2)i-1 for CRS 22-30.5-106).
-A charter school application is considered at a public hearing of the local board of education, and the board may approve or deny the application.
-If the application is denied, the applicant may appeal to the Colorado State Board of Education, which may reverse the local board's decision if it finds the decision was contrary to the best interests of students, the school, the LEA, or the community.
+The application itself must include a mission statement, goals and objectives with respect to student performance; evidence of adequate public support; a research-based educational program; the process by which the school will collect and analyze longitudinal student data; procedures for corrective action in the event student learning goals are not met; a proposed budget and other evidence that the plan for the school is financially sound; a description of proposed governance and operation; the relationship between the charter school and its employees; employment policies; a transportation plan; an enrollment policy; and a dispute resolution process.
+A charter school application is considered at a public hearing of the local board of education for the board may approve or deny.
+If the application is denied, the applicant may appeal to the Colorado State Board of Education, which may reverse the local board's decision if it finds the decision was contrary to the best interests of students, the school, the LEA or the community.

 If an application is approved, the applicant and the LEA negotiate final terms of the contract, which is based on the application.
-Contracts must include the following provisions: identification of LEA policies from which the school is released; the manner in which the LEA intends to support any start-up and long-term facility needs; the process by which the charter school's construction needs may be placed on the LEA's next ballot issue; required financial reporting (including annual governmental audits); any provisions for LEA transportation of charter students; and any state statutes and regulations to be waived.
-The LEA then submits a waiver request to the State Board of Education for waiver of the pertinent state statutes and regulations (see Exhibit VI.F(2)i-1 for CRS 22-30.5-106).
+Contracts must include the following provisions: identification of LEA policies from which the school is released; the manner in which the LEA intends to support any start-up and long-term facility needs; the process by which the charter school's construction needs may be placed on the LEA's next ballot issue; required financial reporting (including annual governmental audits); any provisions for LEA transportation of charter students; and any State statutes and regulations to be waived.
+The LEA then submits a waiver request to the State Board of Education for waiver of the pertinent State statutes and regulations.